TrellixVulnTeam/SI507_final_project_QNPO/readme.md

 ### Explanation
 When the code runs, it will scrape 50 job postings from the umich career website, and indeed.
 Once this is done, the data is organized into a list of dictionaries, so that inputting it into the database follows the form: ({dict1},{dict2},...).

 The data is visuallized using matplotlib.pyplot.
+Expect to see a bar graph representing umich jobs and indeed jobs.

 ### Sources